 IATA uses many addresses to send emails to its customers.
-All IATA emails typically end in ‘@iata.org.’
-Though there are subdomains like ‘@info.iata.org’, ‘@updates.iata.org’ and ‘@bsplink.iata.org’ are other domains used for different purposes.
-Please be aware that fraudsters using phishing methods to make an email address appear to end in “@iata.org”, but the reply address will always be different.
-If you are unsure whether an email from IATA is genuine or not please do not hesitate to contact firstname.lastname@example.org .
+IATA emails typically end in ‘@iata.org.’
+Subdomains like ‘@info.iata.org’, ‘@updates.iata.org’ and ‘@bsplink.iata.org’ are also used for different purposes.
+Please be aware that fraudsters use spoofing methods to make an email address appear to end in “@iata.org”, but the reply-to address will be different.
+If you are unsure whether an email from IATA is genuine please contact firstname.lastname@example.org .

 I just realized I have paid a fraudulent invoice, what do I do?

 - We advise you to contact your bank and notify them to cancel or recall the payment.